 “Safe Browsing is a Google service that lets client applications check URLs against Google’s constantly updated lists of unsafe web resources.
 Examples of unsafe web resources are social engineering sites (phishing and deceptive sites) and sites that host malware or unwanted software.”

 That means that Google is keeping track of harmful websites.
 Once detected, the website will be added to the list.
-So, if a user wants to visit the website, they’ll receive a warning message.
+So, if you want to visit the website, you’ll receive a warning message.

 Whenever you receive this notification, it’s better not to visit the website you intended to visit.
-The biggest browser software companies like Google Chrome (obviously), Firefox and Safari use the Safe Browsing List.
+The biggest browsers, including Google Chrome (obviously), Firefox, and Safari use the Safe Browsing List.

-Google started with the Safe Browsing List in 2006, but the diagnostic tool is still frequently updated with the latest websites that pose a threat to internet users.
+Google started with the Safe Browsing List in 2006, but the company still frequently updates the diagnostic tool with the latest websites that pose a threat to internet users.

 What We’ve Learned